-During the three months ended March 31, 2024 and 2023, Spark HoldCo made distributions to affiliates of Mr. Maxwell of zero and \$3.6 million, respectively, for the payments of quarterly distribution on their respective Spark HoldCo units.
-During the three months ended March 31, 2024 and 2023, Spark HoldCo also made distributions to these affiliates for gross-up distributions of \$0.1 million and zero, respectively, in connection with distributions made between Spark HoldCo and Via Renewables, Inc. for payment of income taxes incurred by us.
+During the three months ended March 31, 2025 and 2024, Spark HoldCo made distributions to these affiliates for gross-up distributions of zero and \$0.1 million, respectively, in connection with distributions made between Spark HoldCo and Via Renewables, Inc. for payment of income taxes incurred by us.